Are you looking for ways to increase your motivation and productivity? Do you struggle with goal setting and goal achievement?

 A Vision Board.

 Now before you roll your eyes and call BS, know that visualization techniques (including the use of a vision board) have been well studied and proven to increase performance and success.
-(If you feel like nerding out, just check out this study, this one and this one.)
+(If you feel like nerding out, just check out this study and this one.)

 What is a Vision Board?